zhichao-aws/opensearch-sparse-model-tuning-sample/README.md

 ```

 ## Run with knowledge distillation (ensemble teachers)
-To ensemble dense and sparse teachers to generate supervisory signals for knowledge distillation.
-The supervisory signals are generated dynamically during training.
+To ensemble dense and sparse teachers to generate superversary signals for knowledge distillation.
+The training_mode should be `kd-ensemble`.
+The superverary signals are generated dynamically during training.

 Run with data parallel:
 ```